Who We Are

 • Equity and Diversity Outstanding Unit Award, UMN’s Office of Equity and Diversity (awarded to the Lactation Advocacy Committee)— presented annually at the Equity and Diversity Breakfast and highlights units that are working to bring transformational and sustainable change to the University of Minnesota.

-Zobeida Bonilla, PhD, MPH, MA, is an Associate Professor in Epidemiology and Community Health.
+Zobeida Bonilla (she/her/ella), PhD, MPH, MA, is an Associate Professor in Epidemiology and Community Health.
 She is also a Co-Investigator on the HRSA-funded Center for Leadership Education in Maternal and Child Public Health training grant.
 Her areas of interest and expertise include health disparities, global MCH and qualitative research.
 Learn more about Dr. Bonilla’s areas of research, courses taught, publications and collaborations.

 Awards: